umfhero/PurpleTeamAI/README.md

 This is the offensive side.
 It integrates vulnerability scanners and can help map findings to the MITRE ATT&CK framework.
 There's an AI agent that tries to identify logic flaws and suggest potential ways an attacker might get in.

 ### Defense Module
 This is the defensive side.
-It's meant for monitoring threats and analysing logs in real-time.
-The cool part is the auto-remediation, where the AI suggests fixes for the vulnerabilities it finds.
+It's meant for monitoring threats and analysing logs in real time.
+The cool part is the auto remediation, where the AI suggests fixes for the vulnerabilities it finds.
 It also checks for compliance with security benchmarks.

 ### AI Engine
 This is the brain of the operation.
 It analyses data from all the other modules to give a better picture of the security posture.
 It calculates risk scores and can generate reports in plain English, so you don't have to decipher raw logs.